canyadike92/Angel-Chidebe-s-Cybersecurity-Portfolio/projects/Phishing-Analysis-M365-Credential-Harvesting-Campaign/README.md

 ## Investigation walkthrough

 ### Step 1: Email header analysis
 The first thing I do with any reported phishing email is pull the raw headers because it tells me where the email actually came from, not just who it claims to be from.
-The raw headers were extracted from the .eml file and analyzed manually with MXToolbox.
+The raw headers were extracted from a sample.eml file (with details reconstructed for demonstration purposes) and analyzed manually with MXToolbox.

 **Key header fields examined:**
 Email header analysis showing SPF, DKIM, and DMARC failures